Aurigny

 Aurigny Air Services Limited (pronounced /ˈɔːrɪni/), commonly known as Aurigny, is the flag carrier airline of the Bailiwick of Guernsey with its head office next to Guernsey Airport in the Channel Islands, and wholly owned by the States of Guernsey since nationalisation in 2003.
-It operates regular passenger and freight services to the Channel Islands, Republic of Ireland and the United Kingdom as well as seasonal services to France and Spain.
+It operates regular passenger and freight services to the Channel Islands, France, the Republic of Ireland and the United Kingdom.
 Its main base is situated next to Guernsey Airport, with other aircraft and crew based at Alderney Airport.
 Aurigny is one of the longest serving regional airlines in the world, and is the second oldest established airline in Britain after Loganair.
 The origin of its name lies in the cognate across Norman languages for Alderney.

 History

 Early years

-Aurigny Air Services was founded by Sir Derrick Bailey and started operations on 1 March 1968 after British United Airways withdrew from the Alderney to Guernsey route.
+Aurigny Air Services was founded by Sir Derrick Bailey and started operations on March 1, 1968 after British United Airways withdrew from the Alderney to Guernsey route.
 It initially operated Britten-Norman Islander aircraft, developing a highly efficient network linking the Channel Islands with each other and with France and the United Kingdom.
 During the first year of operations, the airline carried 45,000 passengers between Guernsey, Jersey, and Alderney.

 Aurigny became the first commercial operator of the Britten-Norman Trislander in July 1971; the airline remained the world's largest operator of the type until its retirement.
 Use of this larger aircraft enabled the route structure to be developed to include the south coast of England and northern France.
 In 1977, Aurigny banned smoking on all services, the first ever airline to do so.
 In 1979, it acquired Anglo Normandy Aviation, which was established in 1975.
 In 1993, Aurigny won a contract to carry mail between the Channel Islands and the UK and in 1999 it began daily services between Guernsey–London Stansted Airport and Amsterdam Airport operated by Saab 340 aircraft.
 The latter route was later dropped due to poor demand, but marked its transition from a local carrier to a regional airline.